 - Agents on Windows and Linux virtual machines send telemetry from the guest operating system and applications to Log Analytics according to Data Sources that you configure.
 Agents can be directly connected, connect through an OMS Gateway when they don't have firewall access, or connect through a System Center Operations Manager management group.

 - Azure services such as Application Insights and Azure Security Center store their data directly in Log Analytics without any configuration.

 - Write data from PowerShell command line or Azure Automation runbook using Log Analytics cmdlets.

 - If you have custom requirements, then you can use the HTTP Data Collector API to write data to Log Analytics from any REST API client or an Azure Logic App to write data from a custom workflow.

 Add functionality with management solutions

+Management solutions provide prepackaged logic for a particular product or scenario.
+They may gather extra data into Log Analytics or process data that's already been collected.
+They'll typically include a view to help you analyze this additional data.
 Solutions are available for a variety of functions, and additional solutions are consistently being added.
-You can easily browse available solutions and add them to your OMS workspace from the Solutions Gallery or Azure Marketplace.
-Many will be automatically deployed and start working immediately while others may require moderate configuration.
+You can easily browse available solutions and add them to your workspace from the Azure Marketplace.

-- Browse the available solutions in the Solutions Gallery to add functionality to Log Analytics.
+- Browse the available solutions to add functionality to Log Analytics.